hitesh22rana/BASHcraft/README.md

 ## Contributing

 Join our BASH-tastic community!
 Contributions are not just welcome; they're celebrated!
 If you spot issues, have brilliant ideas, or want to add more awesomeness, open an issue or send a pull request.
-Let's make BASH even more fantastic together! 🚀🌟
+Let's make BASH even more fantastic together!

-Happy BASH scripting! 🚀🐚🔥
+Happy BASH scripting!🔥